 PCI Wireless Adapter

 A PCI wireless adapter is a network card that helps your router communicate better with your motherboard.
 The quality of the communication between these two components is what determines not only the stability of your network, but also its speed and reliability.
 The PCI or Peripheral Component Interconnect Express will be installed directly onto your motherboard using an expansion port.

 The size of the available ports will determine which PCI card you should consider purchasing.
 The speeds you can achieve with a PCI wireless adapter is dependent on the speeds your motherboard can handle.
 These cards also benefit from a heatsink which keeps it cool during heavy usage such as gaming.

 External antenna also help with getting the best performance out of your PCI wireless adapter and some like the ASUS 4×4 AC3100 offer external antenna as well as extension cables to ensure you can place it in an area that will offer optimum signal.
 These types of adapters are preferred by a lot of gamers for their stability, reliability and speed.
 They usually offer faster speeds and are not prone to interference like their USB counterparts.

 Best USB Wireless Adapter

 What WiFi standard does your USB adapter support is one of them.
-The 802.11ac standard is the best and getting a USB adapter that is capable of supporting this standard is preferable (review of the top wireless adapters for gaming).
-Beamforming will focus your data stream from your router to your adapter.
+The 802.11ac standard is the best and getting a USB adapter that is capable of supporting this standard is preferable – see our review of the top USB wireless adapters for gaming.
+Beamforming will focus your data stream from your gaming router to your adapter.
 The 3.0 USB will offer you up to 10x better speed than your USB 2.0.